TobiLang/word_embeddings/README.md

 * Calculate the Cooccurences for each sentence -> Map.
 * Combine them (as it is just a some) to the full matrix -> Reduce.

+Update: I found another Python implementation of GloVe by [Thanos Papaoikonomou](https://github.com/erwtokritos/keras-glove).
+His implementation of the cooccurence calculation is a lot faster by not using Scipy Sparse matrices but defaultdicts (just using them reduces calculation time by a factor of about 15).

 Running from the CLI:

 > python3 -m glove